The Abortion Pill

-The abortion pill is a medical abortion that is also known as RU-486.
-This type of abortion uses two drugs – Mifeprex™ (mifepristone) and Misoprostol.
-Mifeprex™ blocks the progesterone hormone which is needed for pregnancy to continue.
-When used together with Misoprostol, it will end an early pregnancy (70 days or less since the first day of the last menstrual period or 10 wks LMP).
+The abortion pill is a medical abortion.
+This type of abortion uses two drugs.
+The first medication blocks the progesterone hormone which is needed for pregnancy to continue.
+When used together with the second medication, it will end an early pregnancy (70 days or less since the first day of the last menstrual period or 10 wks LMP).

 How is it taken?
 The FDA has approved a dosing regimen:

 - on day one: the first medication is taken by mouth

 - 24 to 48 hours after taking the first medication: the second medication is taken buccally (in the cheek pouch), at a location appropriate for the patient

 - about seven to fourteen days after taking your first medication: follow-up with the healthcare provider

 The documented side effects of the abortion pill include abdominal pain, severe cramping, nausea, vomiting, diarrhea, headaches, dizziness, fever, and chills.